 Figure 1 shows the Control PHY frame.

-Table 75, mentions Length range for PSDU as 0 – 262143 octets.
+Table 21-13 and Table 21-24, mentions Length range for PSDU as 0 – 262143 octets.
 As there is no definition for a zero-length PSDU – i.e. a PSDU always contains an MPDU (MAC header and MSDU), there is no case the PSDU length be 0 octets.
 This implies if PSDU length is 0, two PLCP headers are transmitted adjacent to each other in an A-PPDU.

 If following a PLCP Header any of the following can occur: